Im Nin'alu: Poem "Im Nin'alu"

-Even if the gates of the rich are closed, the gates of heaven will never be closed.
+Even if the gates of the generous are locked, the gates of heaven will never be locked.

 Critical reception

 In his review of the song, Paul Clements from Melody Maker said "something in THAT VOICE does ring four-dimensional, mysterious, and otherworldly in my uninitiated Western ears."
 Myrna Minkoff from NME named "Im Nin'alu" Single of the Week, writing, "A thrilling happening.
 Not in a prickly, shiver, shiver thrilling kind of way nor in a whoosh! loop-the-loop thrilling kind of way.
 Thrilling in a steady way.
 It's as magnificent and unfathomable as the reasoning behind a suspension bridge, governed by the same miracles as tension.
 Even the bits that sound like the South Bank Show theme.
 Original producer Izhar Ashdot is the remixer who works wonders amongst the sheaves of sequencers and Yeminite percussion."